-The remuneration of members of key management personnel refers to short-term and post-employment benefits received by 6 (2019:7) key staff members of the Group and Association.
-Members of the Executive Committee and Council did not receive any remuneration from the Group or Association during the year.
+The remuneration of members of key management personnel refers to short-term and post-employment benefits received by 8 (2021:7) key staff members of the Group and Association.
+During the year, certain Council members received honoraria for other services provided to the Group and Association amounted to \$20,450 (2021: \$16,007).